Beautiful and unusual photographs. The strangest and most unusual historical photographs (26 photos)

 Hellish vampire, clam.
 Not an octopus, and not a squid, but a separate detachment - vampires

-Mud Jumper.
+Mudskipper.
 Actually a fish, although it looks like a frog

 Tibetan fox.
 Found in Tibet, northwest India and northern Nepal at high altitudes

 Maned wolf.
-Long legs are the result of evolution, they help the animal overcome obstacles in the form of tall grass growing on the South American plains.
+Long legs are the result of evolution; they help the animal overcome obstacles in the form of tall grass growing on the South American plains

 Galago - the owner of a beautiful tail, the most numerous representative of primates in Africa